DataBiosphere/terra-cli/README.md

-  create       Create a new workspace. delete       Delete an existing workspace. describe     Describe the workspace. enable-pet   Allow a user to impersonate their pet in  a workspace.
-Required for PAPI calls. list         List all workspaces the current user can access. list-users   List the users of the workspace. remove-user  Remove a user or group from the workspace.
+  create       Create a new workspace. delete       Delete an existing workspace. describe     Describe the workspace. list         List all workspaces the current user can access. list-users   List the users of the workspace. remove-user  Remove a user or group from the workspace.